aruvi009/SrijanFizzBuzz/README.md

 ## 🎈 Usage <a name="usage"></a>

-Start the project along with mock json-server db :
+Start the project along with nodejs/express server :

 ```
 npm run dev